KartikDatrika/OCR/README.md

 // for pdf to images

-node pdf2images.js // from pdf folder pdf is converted to images inside imgs
+node pdf2images.js // from pdf folder pdf is converted to images inside imgs -- 300 pages 30sec

 // for image split

-node img2halves.js // from imgs to splitImgs
+node img2halves.js // from imgs to splitImgs -- 300 imgs 15sec

 // to use google api place service account private key json inside secureKeys folder
 // adjust file name to annotate